Home › Bulk QR Generator › QR Codes for Restaurants

 url,label https://menu.yoursite.com/order?table=1,Table 1 https://menu.yoursite.com/order?table=2,Table 2 https://menu.yoursite.com/order?table=3,Table 3 https://menu.yoursite.com/order?table=bar,Bar Seating https://menu.yoursite.com/order?table=patio1,Patio Table 1

-Save as .csv or .xlsx, upload to the batch QR generator, select URL type, download the ZIP.
+Save as .csv or .xlsx, upload to the batch QR generator, select URL type, download ZIP.
 Each file in the ZIP is named by its label column (Table 1.png, Table 2.png, etc.).

 WiFi Sign QR Codes